 - 1–2 page concept note on a potential Discovery Experience project with partner site

-Pathway students typically spend a minimum of six months during their third year of medical school at a community or global partner site in order to conduct the bulk of their longitudinal project.
+Pathway students typically spend a minimum of four months during their third year of medical school at a community or global partner site in order to conduct the bulk of their longitudinal project.
 Students work with their partner site to develop unique projects that best suit the partner's needs and the student’s background and skills.
 All projects must have a global health and/or health equity focus.
 Projects may include clinical or social science research, policy/advocacy, public health programming, and/or monitoring and evaluation.

 Students meet with GHP faculty and UCLA peers throughout the Discovery Experience to promote peer learning and engagement with core global health competencies.
 Upon completion of the Discovery Experience, students produce a written report describing their project, outcomes, and lessons learned.
 If the Discovery Experience results in a publication or a formal report, this may be submitted in lieu of a written report.

 Funding is available for student travel related to Discovery.
 Mentor awards are also available for faculty who serve as mentors during the Discovery Experience.
 The application and funding mechanisms for the Discovery Experience are in development for the first student cohort participating in Fall 2023.